 Using tongue twisters are a fun and silly way to REALLY challenge students.
 They don’t have any time to slack or turn their brains off because the next target word is just around the corner.
 You might be surprised at just how engaged your students will be!

 This gets easier as you get more familiar with the student.
-Having a conversation or making sentences around a favorite subject will increase how excited the student is and will get them talking faster.
+Having a conversation about a favorite subject or doing a really silly activity will increase how excited the student is and will get them talking faster.
 And we all know what happens when our speech students talk faster… things fall apart!

 Bonus: If it’s their favorite topic, they likely talk about it all the time.
 It doesn’t get more functional than targeting words they are likely to use every day.